 To the tune of:

-- 50% of people leaving their jobs citing their managers as the reason for leaving (even if the job and purpose of it is great)
+— 50% of employees leaving their jobs citing their managers as the reason for leaving (even if the job and purpose of it is in alignment)

 — Business units in the top quartile of engagement, compared with those in the bottom quartile, realizing improvements of 41% lower absenteeism, up to 59% lower turnover, 70% fewer employee safety incidents, 20% higher sales, and 21% higher profitability (to name just a few metrics**)